Adrienne Morrison: Personal life and death

 Morrison and actor Richard Bennett married In Jersey City on November 8, 1903, but she retained her maiden name.
 Their daughters, Barbara Bennett, Constance Bennett, and Joan Bennett, would all become film actresses.
 Of the three, Joan would become the best known in acting, although both she and Constance would see wide success.
 Barbara never achieved the success of her sisters in acting, but married Morton Downey, and the couple had five children, with their first born being Morton Downey Jr. Despite Bennett's earnings, he became bankrupt.
+Another grandchild, Constance's daughter Lorinda Roland, was a sculptor.

 In April 1925, she and Richard Bennett divorced.
 On January 19, 1927, she married Eric Seabrooke Pinker, a dramatic and literary agent, son to James B. Pinker, in an art gallery in New York City.
 That marriage produced no children, but lasted until her death in her apartment in New York City of a heart attack in 1940.
 She was buried in a family plot in Pleasant Valley Cemetery in Old Lyme, Connecticut.